Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, start with number 23.

-Now remember when he's opening his envelope, it's the best actress envelope.
+Remember when he's opening his envelope, it's the best actress envelope.

-Well, I think uh that it could be said that our goal in politics is the same as our goal in art, and that's to get to the truth.
+Well, I think that it could be said that our goal in politics is the same as our goal in art, and that's to get to the truth.

-That's like in the movies that we honor tonight that not only entertain us and move us.
+That's like in the movies that we honor tonight that not only entertain us and move us, they show us the increasing diversity in our community.

 Meaningless.